-Alcohol and Cancer series
+Alcohol and cancer series

 UICC and the Canadian Partnership Against Cancer are organising a series of discussions looking at alcohol and cancer to help better inform and connect the cancer community.